Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Introduction: Characterizing Degradation by SOH parameters

 We will further analytically derive the gradients of $U_\mathrm{OCV}(z)$, $U_\mathrm{OCV}(Q_\mathrm{d})$, and total capacity $\hat{Q}_\mathrm{max}$ with respect to the SOH parameters, and demonstrate the further insights provided by this sensitivity analysis beyond what has been shown in \cite{mohtat_towards_2019,lee_estimation_2020}.
 In particular, we will introduce the electrode DV (differential voltage) fraction, which is instrumental in channeling the effects of a fixed upper and lower cutoff voltage into the sensitivity gradients.
 The analytic results will also be visualized, verified, and corroborated by simulations.
+Note that as shown in \cref{subsec:dv-fraction}, this DV fraction is closely related to $\ud U^\pm_\mathrm{OCP}/\ud z^\pm$ and $\ud U_\mathrm{OCV}/\ud z$, which are also the central objects in DV analysis \citep{bloom_differential_2005,olson_differential_2023}, but to be clear, this work is not related to DV analysis.

-Finally, we will also present two applications of our analytic results.
-The first is on feeding the sensitivity gradients to the Fisher information matrix to quantify the identifiability of the Li/P and N/P ratio from measurements of $U_\mathrm{OCV}(z)$.
-The second application is on using the derived gradients for rigorous first-order analysis to relate the measurable Coulombic efficiency and capacity retention to the underlying LLI and LAM rates, which clarifies and generalizes the results in \cite{rodrigues_capacity_2022}.
+Finally, we will also present a direct application of our analytic results, where the sensitivity gradients are fed to the Fisher information matrix to quantify the identifiability of the Li/P and N/P ratio from measurements of the SOC-based $U_\mathrm{OCV}(z)$ and to quantify the identifiability of the lithium inventory and active material amounts from partial charge-based OCV measurements.

+Note that there have been much work on adapting an OCV model to degradation mode estimation under more realistic scenarios such as with finite current or composite electrodes \citep{dubarry_perspective_2022,schmitt_capacity_2023}, as well as extracting certain OCV features as better health indicators \citep{dubarry_state_2017}, but these are all built upon a baseline electrode-specific OCV model.
+This work is not about a more advanced estimation algorithm, but presents a more compact and intuitive parametrization that can be substituted into any such algorithm.
+Moreover, this parametrization also leads to further insights into how the cell OCV and capacity depend on these SOH parameters and degradation modes, which can guide us even in more complicated situations.